Independent Clause

 A dependent clause contains a subject and a verb but not a complete thought.
 Because it is not a complete thought, a dependent clause on its own is commonly known as a sentence fragment.

-This is a dependent, sentence fragment, because nothing tells you what happened to Jill.
+This is a fragment because the sentence does not inform the reader about what happened to Jill.

 Dependent clauses are usually set off by what is known as a dependent clause marker, a word that sets off the clause as being dependent.
 Some common dependent clause markers are: after, although, as, as if, because, before, even if, even though, if, in order to, since, though, unless, until, whatever, when, whenever, whether, and while.